 Yemista – all kinds of stuffed vegetables such as: peppers, tomatoes, onions, courgettes, aubergines or stuffed courgette petals.

-Zivania, a potent Cypriot alcohol made from grapes.
+Zivania, a potent clear distilled Cypriot drink with high alcohol content of 45% made from grapes.

 Commandaria - The traditional sweet dessert wine of Cyprus.